9 pairs of team-mates who hated each other ft. Man Utd, Arsenal, Liverpool…

-We’ve taken a look at eight feuds between players who had to train together every day and play at the highest level every Saturday, despite hating each other’s guts.
+We’ve taken a look at nine feuds between players who had to train together every day and play at the highest level every Saturday, despite hating each other’s guts.

 When on the pitch together, the pair scored a goal every 84.8 minutes, but the dislike stretches back to Cole’s England debut, when the striker replaced Sheringham only for his offer of a handshake to be snubbed.